 Above shows XML live feed example

 Light, Temperature, Sound, Noise, Pollution, GPS, Pressure, etc turned into sound

 For the past four years I have been researching wireless sensor networks, research was funded by AHRC fellowship.
 I have developed the software and I can place sensor hardware as in kind support to make the installation.

 Funding And Support

 The funding for all the speakers and installation version was made possible by financial support of Lanternhouse International.
 A version of this was on show over the summer 2010.
-Thanks to Ian Steele for support with all the speakers and connection issues.
+Thanks to Ian Steele for support with all the speakers and custom made amp.

 Click here to listen to sound